erphamucsd/league-of-legends-damage/README.md

 ### Additional & Engineered Features
 After carefully reviewing my baseline model, I decided to update it with some more features:
 -   Standardized gamelength: One of the ways that I made major updates to my final model was the inclusion of a new feature all together; standardized gamelength.
-I definitely think this feature helped me improve my model because the longer a game runs, the more opportunites a player has to deal damage.
+I definitely think this feature helped me improve my model because the longer a game runs, the more opportunities a player has to deal damage.
 -   Standardized kills: By standardizing kills, I lessened the effect that outliers had on the model.
 I think this was probably the least impactful to the model simply because the amount of kills that a player has doesn't deviate from the mean by much.
 Kills rarely happen in proplay games so the distribution of kills is very tightly packed.
 -   Standardized by Group total cs: Standardizing total cs by group was another really important change to the model.
 The total cs varies dramatically between groups because jng and sup typically have less cs, so I thought that it would be important to scale it by each corresponding group to account for the differences in cs among groups.
 -   Quadratic Scaled earnedgold: After examining the original plot I made between damagetochampions and earned gold, I noticed that there was a slight quadratic curve to the scatter plot.
 In order to account for this in the new model, I decided to use the square root of all the earnedgold values to help my model fit better, but because the curvature is so slight, the change was not at all impactful.